Vizzuality/GFWAPI/README.md

 This file config logger of the application

 ## test
 This folder contains the tests of the microservice.
 2 folders

 ### unit
   This folder contains the unit tests.
-It contains a subfolder by each module of the microservice (serializer, services, models, etc)
+It contains a subfolder by each module of the microservice (serializer, services, models, etc)   All files contains .test.js suffix

 ### e2e
  This folder contains the e2e tests.
+All files contains .spec.js suffix